gbschroeder/ict4d-playbook/guide/approach.md

 We now have the vision, the goals, and the layers of support (resources and assets) to work out the broad objectives and how we arrive there.
 While the objectives and activities here are not something that Volunteers nor staff need to necessarily have memorized, they are provided here for the sake of full transparency, but also importantly to see how objectives are inter-connected and leverage one another.
 The critical value of ICT4D efforts are that they serve as catalysts for so many other points of intervention—that to isolate them into a single area or channel is to dilute them.

-The goals are the three items in bold (with descriptions below); the objectives numbered within the goals, and the activities are the individual bullet points (with Specialist, staff, or Volunteer as the lead in paranthesis).
+The goals are the three items in bold (with descriptions below); the objectives numbered within the goals, and the activities are the individual bullet points (with Specialist, Staff, or Volunteer as the lead in parentheses).

 ## Empower individuals in narrowing the digital divide